yale-mgt-656-fall-2020/about/quizzes.md

 error, the options that you selected will be labeled as "saved", so that you have visual confirmation.

+## Notes about the quizzes

+* The quiz questions are not uniformly drawn from material in the pre-class reading.
+Some pre-class reading will be over-represented and some under-represented either, usually because of heterogeous importance of the pre-class reading material.
+* We want the quiz questions to test your conceptual understanding.
+  We do not want to ask "gotcha" questions or simple recall questions.
+  However, we will fall short in those aspirations often.
+* Some quiz questions will have obvious answers.
+We do this in part to remind you of important concepts.
+* If you feel like a quiz questions is unfair or that the answer is wrong, please tell Kyle.
+It is easy for Kyle to "fix" a bad question.
+* Questions that have multiple correct answers are indicated as such in the class website.
+* There is a timer at the bottom of the page in the quiz UI on the class website.
+It shows the *approximate* time you have left to finish your quiz.
+Please monitor your time.
+* It is 100% fine to google for the answers to quiz questions or to look in the reading material.
+You may not rely on another human being for real-time support on the quiz and you may not share information about the quiz with other students.

 ## Submitting a quiz using the class API

 Most people will want to use the class website.
 If you are a